-Sister Joan Marie Steadman is executive director of the Leadership Conference of Women Religious (LCWR).
+Sister Joan Marie Steadman, CSC, is executive director of the Leadership Conference of Women Religious (LCWR).
 She has served in diverse ministries, including leadership of the Sisters of the Holy Cross and education and healthcare institutions.
 Her Catholic healthcare experience spans more than 25 years, from providing pastoral and support care for those with HIV/AIDS, to integrating mission in healthcare institutions, to serving on hospital bioethics committees and boards of outreach organizations.

 Prior to her tenure at LCWR, Sister Joan Marie was elected president of the Sisters of the Holy Cross.
 She was associate director of Health Care Ethics, Markkula Center for Applied Ethics, at Santa Clara University in California, where she was the Health Care Ethics fellow from 2006 to 2007.
 Currently, Sister Joan Marie is on the board of Holy Cross Ministries of Utah, Salt Lake City, a sponsored ministry of the Sisters of the Holy Cross.
 A San José, Calif., native, Sister Joan Marie entered the Congregation of the Sisters of the Holy Cross in 1962.
 Sister Joan Marie earned her master’s degree in spirituality from Duquesne University, Pittsburgh and later received bioethics training from the Bioethics Consultation Group in Berkeley, Calif.

-Dr. Veselik is the medical director of the Division of Primary Care at Loyola University Health System and an associate professor of pediatrics and internal medicine at Loyola University Chicago Stritch School of Medicine.
+Keith Veselik, MD, is the medical director of the division of primary care at Loyola University Health System and an associate professor of pediatrics and internal medicine at Loyola University Chicago Stritch School of Medicine.
 He earned his medical degree from the University of Illinois College of Medicine at Chicago and completed his residency in internal medicine and pediatrics at Loyola University Medical Center.

 Dr. Veselik is board certified in internal medicine and pediatrics.
 He attended the Center for Continuing Professional Education at the Harvard School of Public Health.
 He was named to Chicago magazine's Top Doctor list in 1996, 1999 and 2002, among numerous other awards.
 He has also been a school board member and president at Notre Dame Parish School.